joshtbernstein/dotfiles/README.md

 - [ ] Install software on new and existing computers
 - [ ] Set default OS preferences
-- [ ] Set application prefrences
+- [ ] Set application preferences
-- [ ] Sync application prefrences between systems
+- [ ] Sync application preferences between systems

 ## Reference/Inspiration
 There's many great resouces out there and I'm using them as inspiration.